poppyLebenya/CMPG323Overview-29318920/README.md

 Main branch which will entail the final version of the project.

 ## gitignore File
+For the gitignore file, I plan to ignore Visual Studio since it will be the IDE we will be using for the next 2 projects, Project 2 & 3.
+This will ignore sensitive information that will be used, it will also ignore files that are not of any use.

 ## Storage credentials and Sensitive information